Fesmaster/ThousandEyesCampaign/charoptions/items.md

  * Entertainment and media

 ## Armor
-This table details the types of armor available in general, however, other types can also be found or purchased.
+This table details the general types of armor most commonly available, however, other types can also be found or purchased.
+Further, each particular type is a generalization of specific armors made by various companies, and having various other features or drawbacks.

 |**Armor**              |**Cost**   |**Armor Class (AC)**   |**Strength**   |**Weight** |
 |-----------------------|-----------|-----------------------|---------------|-----------|